Skip to content

 git commit -m "Add GESF compliance workflows"

+5 workflows are generated: compliance, security, dependency scan, secret scan, and SBOM scan.
 Future commits and PRs will automatically run compliance checks and fail the build on critical issues.

-Step 11 — Set Up MCP AI Assistant
+Step 12 — Set Up MCP AI Assistant

 Connect GESF to your code assistant for real-time compliance guidance: